Source of Internal Crosstalk in Silicon Photomultipliers: Discussion and Conclusions

+All the experimental data presented here were obtained using p-on-n SiPMs (FBK VUV-HD3 and Hamamatsu VUV4).
+This choice is not because the proposed method is limited to p-on-n devices, but simply because our current studies focus on these two SiPMs as the candidates of the nEXO experiment.
+In principle, the same approach can also be applied to n-on-p, VIS-sensitive SiPMs.

 We anticipate that this methodology can be employed in identifying and mitigating the dominant sources of crosstalk in novel SiPM structures.
 This would be particularly effective if a two-photon absorption measurement technique \cite{pape_study_2024} can be applied successfully to SPAD and SiPM devices.
-This would allow measurement of device response to photons injected anywhere in the structure, and facilitate the direct measurement of $P_e$ and $P_h$.
-This would further enable the presented methodology to be used without the need for measurements of DeCT or external modeling work.
+This would allow measurement of device response to photons injected anywhere in the structure facilitating the direct measurement of $P_e$ and $P_h$, enabling the presented methodology to be used without the need for measurements of DeCT or external efficiency modeling work.
+This work also informs understanding of delayed coincidence arising from NIR photon absorption outside the active region, pertaining to external cross-talk between SiPMs.
+Lastly, the $P_h$ curves measured here validate the results for the `default' fit in \cite{croix2025mappingphotondetectionefficiency}, excluding results yielding higher $P_h$ values and smaller junction size.
+This resolves degeneracy between model parameters and input photoabsorption data, improving accuracy of future photo-detection efficiency modeling.